Annapurna Base Camp Trek: Height, Routes, Weather and Cost

 Descent: 190 m

-Unlike some other operators we choose to fly from Kathmandu to Pokhara.
-This will save us some precious time.
-This time can be spent on the trails to Ghandruk.
+This option with a flight from Kathmandu to Pokhar will save you some precious time.
+This time can be spent on the trails to the village of Ghandruk.
 Make sure you choose the right side of the plane to ensure the best views of the Himalayas.
-We will be waiting for you at Pokhara airport.
-Upon arrival we take a 1 hour and 20 minute drive to Nayapul (new bridge) on the main road near Birethanti.
-From here we begin our trek.
+The crew will be waiting for you at Pokhara airport.
+Upon arrival it takes an 1 hour and 20 minute drive to Nayapul (new bridge) on the main road near Birethanti.
+From here we start our trek.
 From Birethanti, we trek to Ghandruk, a beautiful village mostly inhabited by the Gurung community.
 If time allows us so, you can visit the Gurung museum.

 Ghandruk